 We all want to go fast.
 So do our bikes.
-But if you’re racing against the clock over changing terrain or riding fast for fun, your tire pressure could be keeping you from even higher speeds.
+Whether you’re racing the clock or riding fast for fun, your tire pressure could be keeping you from even higher speeds.

 We all want to go fast.
 So do our bikes.
-But if you’re racing against the clock over changing terrain or riding fast for fun, your tire pressure could be keeping you from even higher speeds.
+Whether you’re racing the clock or riding fast for fun, your tire pressure could be keeping you from even higher speeds.

 Considering how much time we spend planning our rides or thinking about the next one when it comes to tire pressure, oftentimes, it feels like anything will do.
-If your pre-ride routine involves giving your tires a quick squeeze and calling it good, then you’re leaving a lot of speed on the table.
-And we haven’t even spoken about comfort, safety, or the thought that your tire pressure should change as you ride.
+If your pre-ride routine is just giving your tires a quick squeeze and calling it a day, you could be leaving a lot of speed on the table.
+And that's before even considering comfort, safety, or how your tire pressure might need to change as you ride.

 Maybe we don’t spend much time on our tire pressure because inflating our tires always feels like a best guess.
-If you’ve ever wondered if your pump gauge is telling you the truth, then there’s a very good reason (amongst many) to explore the Gravaa system.
+If you’ve ever wondered if your pump gauge is telling you the truth, that is just one of many reasons to check out the Gravaa-system.

-Install a Gravaa wheelset on your bike, and you can forget your pump altogether.
-All you have to do is ride, and your tires will reach your preset pressure on their own automatically, reliably and accurately.
-Even if they’re soft from spinning wheels in the shed/garage/living room, they’ll be at the proper pressure after only a few meters.
+With a Gravaa wheelset on your bike, you can practically forget about your pump.
+Just start riding, and your tires will automatically reach your preset pressure – reliably and accurately.
+Even if they’ve gone soft from sitting in the shed/garage/living room, they’ll be at the right pressure after only a few meters.

 Maybe we don’t spend much time on our tire pressure because inflating our tires always feels like a best guess.
-If you’ve ever wondered if your pump gauge is telling you the truth, then there’s a very good reason (amongst many) to explore the Gravaa system.
+If you’ve ever wondered if your pump gauge is telling you the truth, that is just one of many reasons to check out the Gravaa-system.

-Install a Gravaa wheelset on your bike, and you can forget your pump altogether.
-All you have to do is ride, and your tires will reach your preset pressure on their own automatically, reliably and accurately.
-Even if they’re soft from spinning wheels in the shed/garage/living room, they’ll be at the proper pressure after only a few meters.
+With a Gravaa wheelset on your bike, you can practically forget about your pump.
+Just start riding, and your tires will automatically reach your preset pressure – reliably and accurately.
+Even if they’ve gone soft from sitting in the shed/garage/living room, they’ll be at the right pressure after only a few meters.

 Starting your ride certain of the pressure of your tires and confident that they’ll always be at your preset pressure is one thing.
 Changing your pressure in real-time as you ride is another..

-Before we get to that, let’s take a look at why you would want to change your tire pressure during your ride.
-There are many reasons.
-The biggest is speed.
+Before we dive into how, let’s take a look at why you would want to change your tire pressure during your ride.
+The biggest answer is speed.
 As our tests have proven, over changing terrain, particularly where the way ahead gets bumpy, having the ability to – in this instance – lower your tire pressure has a positive impact on rolling resistance, allowing you to expend less energy to maintain the same speed.
-Or, to put it another way, faster for less effort.

 And the reverse is also true.
-While lowering your tire pressure on rough terrain is a good idea, raising it when you return to smoother trails or roads will help maintain optimal rolling resistance.
-Ride and repeat this cycle over a race or your regular route, and based on the data from our own testing, you’ll be faster.
+While lowering your tire pressure on rough terrain is a good idea, raising it when you return to smoother trails or roads will keep things fast and efficient.
+Repeat this cycle over the course of a race or your regular route, and our testing has proven that it delivers greater speed and efficiency.
+In short, you’ll be faster overall.

 Starting your ride certain of the pressure of your tires and confident that they’ll always be at your preset pressure is one thing.
 Changing your pressure in real-time as you ride is another..

-Before we get to that, let’s take a look at why you would want to change your tire pressure during your ride.
-There are many reasons.
-The biggest is speed.
+Before we dive into how, let’s take a look at why you would want to change your tire pressure during your ride.
+The biggest answer is speed.
 As our tests have proven, over changing terrain, particularly where the way ahead gets bumpy, having the ability to – in this instance – lower your tire pressure has a positive impact on rolling resistance, allowing you to expend less energy to maintain the same speed.
-Or, to put it another way, faster for less effort.

 And the reverse is also true.
-While lowering your tire pressure on rough terrain is a good idea, raising it when you return to smoother trails or roads will help maintain optimal rolling resistance.
-Ride and repeat this cycle over a race or your regular route, and based on the data from our own testing, you’ll be faster.
+While lowering your tire pressure on rough terrain is a good idea, raising it when you return to smoother trails or roads will keep things fast and efficient.
+Repeat this cycle over the course of a race or your regular route, and our testing has proven that it delivers greater speed and efficiency.
+In short, you’ll be faster overall.

-We’re Dutch, so where did we go to test Gravaa?
-To the cobbles, of course.
-We took our Cervélo Aspero 5 equipped with Gravaa x Reserve 42I49 wheels, Challenge Grifo Pro 29×1.30” (33-622) tires, a Favero Assioma DUO Power Meter (both pedals) and a Garmin Edge 830.
+To test Gravaa, we naturally chose the cobbles.
+Our setup included a Cervélo Aspero 5 equipped with Gravaa x Reserve 42I49 wheels, Challenge Grifo Pro 29×1.30” (33-622) tires, a Favero Assioma DUO Power Meter (both pedals) and a Garmin Edge 830.

-Our plan was to ride over three distinct sections of terrain: rough cobblestones (500m), smooth tarmac (1400m), and sand (1000m).
-Our 75kg test cyclist would ride them in both directions over multiple test days in mild weather (no rain, wind <2Bft).
+The plan was to ride over three distinct sections of terrain: rough cobblestones (500m), smooth tarmac (1400m), and sand (1000m).
+Our 75kg test cyclist completed each section in both directions over multiple days in mild weather (no rain, wind <2Bft).

-During the tests, we measured elapsed time, distance, speed, power, and tire pressure in the front and rear tires.
-In all cases, we kept a constant offset of 0.2 bar between the rear and front tires. i.e., a tyre pressure of 3.5 bar means 3.5 bar at the front and 3.7 bar at the rear tire.
+During the tests, we measured elapsed time, distance, speed, power, and tire pressure on both the front and rear tires.
+In all cases, we kept a constant offset of 0.2 bar between the rear and front tires – for example, 3.5 bar at the front corresponded to 3.7 bar at the rear.

-We’re Dutch, so where did we go to test Gravaa?
-To the cobbles, of course.
-We took our Cervélo Aspero 5 equipped with Gravaa x Reserve 42I49 wheels, Challenge Grifo Pro 29×1.30” (33-622) tires, a Favero Assioma DUO Power Meter (both pedals) and a Garmin Edge 830.
+To test Gravaa, we naturally chose the cobbles.
+Our setup included a Cervélo Aspero 5 equipped with Gravaa x Reserve 42I49 wheels, Challenge Grifo Pro 29×1.30” (33-622) tires, a Favero Assioma DUO Power Meter (both pedals) and a Garmin Edge 830.

-Our plan was to ride over three distinct sections of terrain: rough cobblestones (500m), smooth tarmac (1400m), and sand (1000m).
-Our 75kg test cyclist would ride them in both directions over multiple test days in mild weather (no rain, wind <2Bft).
+The plan was to ride over three distinct sections of terrain: rough cobblestones (500m), smooth tarmac (1400m), and sand (1000m).
+Our 75kg test cyclist completed each section in both directions over multiple days in mild weather (no rain, wind <2Bft).

-During the tests, we measured elapsed time, distance, speed, power, and tire pressure in the front and rear tires.
-In all cases, we kept a constant offset of 0.2 bar between the rear and front tires. i.e., a tyre pressure of 3.5 bar means 3.5 bar at the front and 3.7 bar at the rear tire.
+During the tests, we measured elapsed time, distance, speed, power, and tire pressure on both the front and rear tires.
+In all cases, we kept a constant offset of 0.2 bar between the rear and front tires – for example, 3.5 bar at the front corresponded to 3.7 bar at the rear.

 To establish the correct controls, we undertook repetitive tests on a smooth tarmac section, cycling in both directions to negate the effect of wind direction.
 We rode at different speeds and with a tire pressure of 3.5bar.
 We gathered information about aerodynamic drag from this data to isolate this effect from further measurements.